Shivang-Bhandari/Networking-for-Web-Developers/README.md

 If you would like to save the results of an nc command to a file, you can do this with the > shell redirection operator.
 For instance, this will save the results to the file example.txt:

 `printf "GET / HTTP/1.1\r\nHost: www.example.com\r\n\r\n" | nc www.example.com 80 > example.txt`

+### Ports :

+#### Below are some of the following points to remember :

+* Minimum Port number to which a ssh can listen : 1024 1023 and below reserved for superuser
+* Maximum Port number to which a ssh can listen : 65535 not an arbitrary limit

+NOTE : In order to listen to ports below 1024 run the command as root using sudo

+If more than one ssh session try to listen to a single port, then, NetCat gives an error `nc : Address already in use`

+ Normally one program can listen to a port at one time but once the program starts, it can run threads or child processes which can handle the incoming traffic on the port.
+ This is the methodology used by a webserver to handle more than one connection at a time.
+ `nc -l` is not able to do this because it is not a proper server but just a listener which accepts a single connection

+ There is a standard linux program which can be used to find out which programs are listening to a port named `lsof`
+ The lsof program name stands for `List open Files`

+##### Use `sudo lsof -i` to list only network sockets.
+The commands listening will have a `(LISTEN)`